 Heritage Show + Tell is a networking event organised by the Centre for Critical Studies in Museums, Galleries and Heritage.

 You’re encouraged to join this event, which includes community heritage groups, freelancers, museum professionals, archivists, students and academics.
 Many of our postgraduate students have taken part by talking about heritage in just three minutes, covering topics such as curated exhibitions and art practice.

 Leeds art community

 Studying and living in Leeds means that you will have access to the vibrant arts culture of our city.
-Many of our students are at the centre of local art collectives and organise events which anyone can tap into.
+Many of our students are at the centre of local art collectives and organise events which anyone can join.

 You could get involved with the flourishing DIY art scene local to the University or take part in the Leeds Art Walk (organised by Pavilion), which guides participants round exhibitions across the city.

 There are also lots of opportunities for Fine Art students to organise exhibitions at artist-led spaces around the city.